lawlessofcourse/Interactive-Tech-440/Notes-Project1.md

 ## Project 1 inspirtion and Notes
 http://www.tangibleinteraction.com/artworks/purity-ring-cocoons
-- Like the interaction of hitting an object and it lighting up
+- I like the interaction of hitting an object and it lighting up
 - tangible interactions makes and sells lighting cubes that they like to use in their installations, mainly used in the paper mache light designs they create.